Useful Right Now

 Connection is everything.
 These groups are building networks across practice, place, and purpose:

-Bilya – a Creative Climate project by the Centre for Reworlding & High Volume – add your action and connect with others
+BILYA – a Creative Climate project by the Centre for Reworlding & High Volume – add your action and connect with others

 Creative Recovery Network – for community-based creative practice